Projects and key publications

 The project started with a goal to develop a unified theory of nucleation and propagation of fracture in elastomers that can describe and predict some famed, but heretofore unexplained, experiments in natural and silicone rubber (related to a phenomenon called cavitation).

-This work provided unexpected motivation to revisit the nucleation of fracture in brittle materials at large, not just elastomers, and led to a general model for nucleation and propagation of fracture.
+This work provided unexpected motivation to revisit the nucleation of fracture in brittle materials at large, not just elastomers, and led to a general model for nucleation and propagation of brittle fracture.
+More recently, it has provided motivation to revisit ductile fracture and cast it also in the same generalized framework.

 Key publications: